Or Goren | Apr 6, 2019 | 0

 The router connects to your ISP’s wires with a cable.
 Then, you can connect your internet devices (computer, Smart TV, etc’) to the router directly with an Ethernet cable.
 But if you don’t want cables running around your house – or if those devices are on a different floor – you’re going to need a wireless solution.

-Luckily, that same router also casts a WiFi net around your house – so you can connect your devices (including your mobile phone, laptop, tablet, etc’) to the internet without needing any wires.
+Luckily, that same router also casts a WiFi net around your house – so you can connect your devices (including your mobile phone, laptop, tablet, or even a WiFi smart plug) to the internet without needing any wires.

 The problem?
 The WiFi network created by your router can only go so far.
 Once you move too far from your router’s WiFi range, your broadband connection will start to fail – it’ll get slow, or you might suffer from constant disconnections, or not be able to connect at all.